lockb0x-llc/Pakana-Stellar-Razor-Components/README.md

 ## Description:

-The goal of the Pakana-Stellar-Razor-Components project is to provide a set of powerful and customizable ASP.NET Razor components for integrating Stellar blockchain functionality seamlessly into your web applications.
+The Pakana.Stellar.Components project provides a set of powerful and customizable ASP.NET Razor components for integrating Stellar blockchain functionality seamlessly into your web applications.
 These components aim to simplify the integration process, offering a user-friendly interface for Stellar account creation, multisignature operations, and payments.

 We invite you to fork and use this source-code in your own ASP.NET Razor projects.
 If you make improvements, please submit them via pull-request.

+Visit the [PakanaComponents.com](https://www.pakanacomponents.com) website for documentation, installation, tutorials and resources.

 Thanks!
 Pakana Team